khoj-ai/khoj/README.md

   Its simpler as it can skip the *configure* step below.

 ### 1. Install
+Run the following command in your terminal to install the Khoj backend.

 - On Linux/MacOS
   ```shell
   python -m pip install khoj-assistant